 When things go wrong

-Of course, if you feel that something wasn't done to your expectations or the service promised wasn't delivered, you have all the right to make a complaint - after the wedding.
+Of course, if you feel that something wasn't done to your expectations or the service promised wasn't delivered, you have all the right to make a complaint.
 In these circumstances look to make peaceful resolutions.
 Let the dust settle before shooting from a hip.
 A massive adrenaline crash is a very real post-wedding state.
-Give yourself some time to get back to reality.
-Ask yourself, is it really necessary to sully the memory of your great day by fighting with your suppliers days or weeks after your big day?

-Remember what was the most important thing for getting married in the first place - you getting married to the love of your life!
+Remember what was the most important thing - you getting married to the love of your life!
 Did everyone have a good time?
 Did everyone love your wedding?
-If the answers to these questions are yes, is it really worth throwing all your toys out of the pram because the backdrop wasn't big enough or the flowers weren't exactly the way you imagined them to be?
-I can tell you, as time passes, none of the things only you noticed on the day will matter anymore!
-And that is a god-honest truth.
+If the answers to these questions are yes, is it really worth falling out with your suppliers over the little things only you noticed?

 Wedding supplier reputations

-Wedding suppliers exist to provide you with the best service possible.
-They exist to serve and listen to you, take on board your feedback and give you resolutions if they can and if the complaint is reasonable and justifiable.
+Wedding suppliers are there to provide you with the best service possible.
+They exist to serve and listen to you, take on board your feedback and give you resolutions if the complaint is unquestionable, reasonable and justifiable.
 They are small businesses run by passionate good people wanting to make their clients happy.
-You got to remember that sometimes unexpected things can and will happen on the day.
-Being insulting and threatening to suppliers will not solve anything but burn bridges and cause upset to both parties.
+After all, nobody wants a bad review!

 I and most of my fellow planners/vendors will do everything in our power to fix problems.
 We will always put our couples first and if we are in the wrong, we will rectify it/fix it in the best and quickest way possible.

 It is vital that you do your research properly.
 Read the supplier's reviews.
 Ask to talk to their previous clients if necessary.
-Listen to your gut when you talk to them the first time.
+Listen to your gut when you talk to them.
 Are they responsive and accommodating?
-Did they listen to you and understand what you are after?
+Did they listen to you and understand what you want?
 Are you comfortable working with them?
-Ask for their core values and always read the contract carefully.
+Find out about their core values and always read the contract carefully.

 Here at WLL Weddings, we pride ourselves on our Core Values: